microsoft/vscode-docs/docs/python/environments.md

 1. Configure the same `python.pythonPath` variable in `launch.json`; see [Choosing a debugging environment](#choosing-a-debugging-environment) earlier.

-1. Ensure that the the libraries and modules you plan on using for linting are installed within the virtual environment.
+1. Ensure that the libraries and modules you plan on using for linting are installed within the virtual environment.

 ## Environment variable definitions file